 33. New Zealand = LOTR

-All but one scene of the Lord of the Rings (LOTR) films were shot in New Zealand, practically making the movies a 12-hour-long infomercial for the country’s landscapes.
-(FYI, I share here which scene is that one)
+All but one scene of the Lord of the Rings (LOTR) movies were shot in New Zealand, practically making them a 12-hour-long commercial for the country’s landscapes.

 34. The New Zealand All Blacks are the Most Successful Team in Sports History

 This New Zealand All Blacks Rugby team is by far the most consistently successful sports team of the past century.
-Since 1903, the All Blacks have had a 77 percent winning record in test match rugby and is the only international men’s side to have secured more wins than losses against every opponent, other than Rhodesia in 1949 (Not tests).
+Since 1903, the All Blacks have had a 77 percent winning record in test match rugby and it’s the only international men’s side to have secured more wins than losses against every opponent, other than Rhodesia in 1949 (not tests).

 Since the introduction of the World Rugby Rankings in 2003, New Zealand has held the number-one ranking longer than all other teams combined.